microsoft/datashaper/javascript/schema/docs/schema.api.md

     name: string;
 }

-// Warning: (ae-missing-release-tag) "Codebook" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CodebookSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface Codebook extends Resource {
+export interface CodebookSchema extends ResourceSchema {
     // (undocumented)
     fields: Field[];
 }